r3dg0d/r3dg0d/README.md

 - 👋 Hi, I’m @r3dg0d
 - 👀 I’m interested in AI, Big data, and conversational virtual assistants, as well as hacking, cybersecurity and infrastructure, and 3D Imaging data / Mapping with AI enabled devices.
 Also a big believer in privacy and human rights.
-- 🌱 I'm currently reinstalling my operating system, to focus 90% more on coding.
+- 🌱 I'm currently watching xQc on twitch, and learning about PSX / PS1 survival-horror game-dev.
 - 🥚 My natural year is 2002, this is my birth year, I am born from planet Earth.
 I like to stay optimistic about the future of mankind.
 Assisting mankind in one dimension assists it in every dimension.
 Keep doing what you do best.
 Whatever that is.
 - 💞️ I’m looking for other programmers and smart people to collaborate with online.
 If you have an idea or want to work together, then send me a message and I *might* respond.
 - 💬 Contact me via Session Encrypted Messenger.
 My session ID is: [UNDISCLOSED]